-Kankalamurti, using the backbone of Vishvaksena, and others whom he had killed. as a staff and carrying drum and drumstick.
-He should be accompanied by an antelope.

-Bhairava, as protector of the universe, naked.
-Represented in sixty-four different forms, of which the commonest is accompanied by a dog and has at least two pairs of hands, the upper-most holding a drum and a noose.

-Virabhadra, with a linga in his hair and carrying sword and shield, usually with other weapons in additional pairs of hands.
-He wears sandals and and either carries the head of a goat or is accompanied by his father-in-law Daksha shown as a human figure with a goat's head.

-Kalarimurti, protecting his devotee Markandeya by piercing Yama, the god of death, with his trident.
+- ii) Kankalamurthi, using the backbone of Vishvaksena, and others whom he had killed, as a staff and carrying drum and drum stick.
+He should be accompanied by an antelope. - iii) Bhairava, as protector of the universe, naked.
+Represented in sixty-four different forms, of which the commonest is accompanied by a dog and has at least two pairs of hands, the upper-most holding a drum and a noose. - iv) Virabhadra, with a linga in his hair and carrying sword and shield, usually with other weapons in additional pairs of hands.
+He wears sandals and either carries the head of a goat or is accompanied by his father-in-law Daksha shown as a human figure with a goat's head - Y) Kalarimurti. protecting his devotee Markandeya by piercing Yama, the god of death, with his trident

-Siva is sometime combined with Vishnu as Hari-Hara or Sankara-Narayana. in both of which images Siva forms the right side and Vishmu the left.
+Six a sometimes combines with Vishnu as Hari-Hara or Sankara-Narayana in both of which images.
+Six a forms the right side and Vishnu the left.

-Siva may also be combined with his consort or Sakti.

-Parvati, for there is a belief that Siva can only cunction when combined with Sakti the female principle.
-Ardhanarisvara is the name given to the resulting figure, right half male and left half female.
+Siva may also combine with his consort, Sakthi or Parvati, for there is a belief that Siva can only function when he combines with Sakthi, the female principle Ardhanansvara is the name given to the resulting figure - the right half being male and the left half being female.

 Parvati or Ambika, when represented merely as Siva's consort has one pair of hands and is apt to be indistinguishable from the consorts of Vishnu and others.
-When represented alone she is always seated and has two pairs of hands, the upper holding an axe and noose and the lower in the poses of blessing and bestowing respectively, except in her special forms Rajarajesvari and Mahesvari, which bear different emblems.
+When represented alone, she is always seated and has two pairs of hands, the upper two holding an axe and a noose and the lower two in the poses of blessing and bestowing respectively, except in her special forms, Rajarajeswari and Maheswari, which bear different emblems.
 Parvati's vahana or 'vehicle' is a lion.

-The Sakta sect regard the female principle, whom they call Devi, as the supreme deity; and as they are Saivites they commonly regard her as the consort of Siva.
-Devi has three main forms.
-Durga, the fighter, the angry Kali and Mahalakshmi of Kolhapur.
+The Sakti sect regard the female principle, whom they call Devi, as the supreme deity; and as they are Saivities, they commonly regard her as the consort of Siva Devi has three main forms: Durga, the fighter, the angry Kali and Mahalakshmi of Kolhapur.

-As Durga she should always hold in her upper hands Vishnu's emblems, the conch and discus.
-Her chief manifestations are Durga with two pairs of arms and Chamunda and Mahishasuramardani with more than two.
+As Durga, she should always hold in her upper hands Vishnu's emblems, the conch and discus.
+Her chief manifestations are Durga with two pairs of arms and Chamunda and Mahishasuramardani with more than two

 As Kali she may carry any of Siva's emblems except the antelope.
-She has many manifestations, but all belong to two generalized types, Kali with two pairs of arms and Bhadrakali with more than two.
+She has many manifestations, but all belong to two generalized types.
+Kali with two pairs of arms and Bhadrakali with more than two.

-As Mahalakshmi of Kolhapur she should be seated, with a linga on her head.
+As Mahalaksmi of Kolhapur she should be seated, with a linga on her head.

-Ganesa, Ganapati or Vinayaka, Siva's eldest son.
+Ganesa, Ganapati or Vinayaka is Siva's eldest son.
 He has the head of an elephant and ordinarily two pairs of hands holding a goad, a noose, his broken tusk and a cake.
-His vahana is the musk rat (shrew)
+His vahana is the musk rat (shrew).

-Subrahmanya, Siva's second son, is represented with one pair of arms as a child or when seated without his vahana the peacock, with two pairs when standing, and with three, four or six pairs when seated on his peacock.
-He has two consorts, Valli and Devasena.
-He usually carries a weapon known as Sakti (sometimes represented by a spear) and a thunderboit.
-He is known as Balasubrahmanya as child (usually distinguishable from Balakrishna only by his Saivite instead of Vaishnavite associations) and as Shanmukha when represented with six faces.
-At Palni he is worshipped as Palani-Andi, wearing only a loin-cloth and with a staff in his hand.
+Subrahmanya.
+Siva's second son, is represented with one pair of arms as a child or when seated without his vahana, the peacock; with two pairs when standing; and with three, four or six pairs when seated on his peacock.
+He has two consorts, Valli and Devascna He usually carries weapons, sakti (sometimes represented by a spear) and thunderbolt.
+He is known as Balasubrahmanya in his child form (usually distinguishable from Balakrishna only by his Saivite instead of Vaishnavite associations) and as Shanmukha when represented with six faces.
+At Palani, he is worksipped as Palani-Andi, wearing only a loincloth and with a staff in his hand.